-The Center for Black Literature, in collaboration with The Center for Fiction’s NEA Big Read initiative for Toni Morrison’s classic novel Beloved, will present a book discussion on the significance of the novel in the larger cultural and literary landscape.
-Scholars and writers on the panel include Shelly Eversley, professor of English and Interim Chair of the Black and Latinx Studies Department at Baruch College, City University of New York (CUNY); Monica L. Miller, the Ann Whitney Olin Professor of Africana Studies and English at Barnard College, Columbia University; and Emily Raboteau, author and professor of creative writing at the City College of New York (CUNY).
-Donna Hill, professor of English at Medgar Evers College and award-winning author, will serve as moderator of the discussion.
+The Center for Black Literature, in collaboration with The Center for Fiction’s NEA Big Read initiative for Toni Morrison’s classic novel Beloved, presented a book discussion on the significance of the novel in the larger cultural and literary landscape.
+Scholars and writers on the panel included Shelly Eversley, professor of English and Interim Chair of the Black and Latinx Studies Department at Baruch College, City University of New York (CUNY), and Monica L. Miller, the Ann Whitney Olin Professor of Africana Studies and English at Barnard College, Columbia University.
+Donna Hill, professor of English at Medgar Evers College and award-winning author, served as moderator of the discussion.

 Dr. Shelly Eversley